benmarwick/CAA2021/README.md

 - 📁 scripts: R code files
 - 📁 presentation: Powerpoint file of the conference presentation

 Data files are currently not included because of their size.
-They were manually collected from all the papers listed at https://github.com/benmarwick/ctv-archaeology/blob/master/README.md#publications-that-include-r-code
+They are archived at https://doi.org/10.5281/zenodo.4968556.
+They were manually collected from all the papers listed at https://github.com/benmarwick/ctv-archaeology/blob/master/README.md#publications-that-include-r-code as of 15 June 2021.

 ### Dependencies